mbejan325/Eth_Blockchain_Project/README.md

 This is a screenshot of the webpage when it is first opened.
 ![markdown-image](Capture.PNG)

-This is a screenshot of a the transaction interface.
+This is a screenshot of the sidebar, showing the transaction interface.
 ![markdown-image](Capture1.PNG)

 This is a screenshot of a completed and validated transaction.